 We like tennis.
 We always watch the four majors and cheer on our favorite player, Roger Federer.
 He’s about our age, so watching him play makes us feel both good about ourselves and woefully inadequate all at the same time.
 But anyway, when we were thinking about our time in Europe, we realized we could easily get to Paris for the French Open.
-After watching Wimbledon in Poland, the US Open in the Netherlands, and the Australian Open in Thailand, we were psyched!
-So here’s how to enjoy French Open tennis like a pro (or like two aging tennis fans).
+We were psyched!
+There are a few tips we learned for the best way to get French Open tickets and attend the French Open in Paris.
+So here are our recommendations for how to enjoy French Open tennis like a pro (or like two aging tennis fans).

-Create an account on the French Open website early
+Create an account on the Roland Garros website early

 French Open tickets are now only sold (including resales) through the Roland Garros ticketing website.
 You want to set up an account well before tickets go on sale so you can jump right on it when they do.

-Set a calendar reminder for when tickets will go on sale
+Set a calendar reminder for when French Open tickets will go on sale

 Or whatever you want to do to make sure you know the exact date and, more importantly, time the ticketing website will open for business.
 If you’re not in France, make sure you note the time zone too.
 We happened to be in New Zealand at the time and so made sure we were awake at 11pm which is when the tickets went on sale.

-Figure out what days you want to attend in advance
+Figure out what days you want to attend the French Open in advance

 Tips for attending the French Open in Paris

-Pay attention to what’s going on in the tournament
+Pay attention to what’s going on in the French Open tournament

-Court Philippe Chatrier (the center court) at Roland Garros doesn’t yet have a roof.
+Court Philippe Chatrier (the center court) at Roland Garros doesn’t yet have a roof (as of the 2017 tournament).
 That means rain can change everything.
 It poured the day before we went and the main matches were pushed to our day.
 Others’ bad luck was our gain… we got to see Rafael Nadal play even though he wasn’t originally on our schedule.
 We had to get to the tournament much earlier than we originally thought, so it was good we had been paying attention and knew what was going on.

 You can bring as much food and water into the tournament as you can carry.
 Okay maybe that’s going a little too far – there are baggage size restrictions – but you can and should bring your own food.
 Of course there’s food sold at these tournaments, but it’s expensive and you’re in Paris!
 You can find great baguettes and cheese and other delicious things to enjoy all day.

 If you’re like us and are going to see Nadal play for the first time, you want to make sure you’re in your seat when he walks onto the court.
 So we arrived when the park opened at 10am (for an 11am match).
-Maybe that was a bit much, but our entry was a breeze and we could tell the lines were going to be long.
+Maybe that was a bit much, but our entry was a breeze and we could tell the lines were going to be long closer to match time.
 Or so we convinced ourselves.

 When Nadal’s opponent retired early, we went to watch other matches on some of the smaller courts.
 Since it was the quarter finals, there were no big singles matches (like during some of the earlier match days in these tournaments), but we did get to see some great doubles matches.
 And you’re able to get so close, it’s nuts!